 The Goal Setting Strategy of the PSP defines specific strategic priorities and quality objectives.
-The strategic aims defined concern the following: the continuous improvement of the academic activities of the University; the strengthening and promotion of the research activity in relation to excellence and innovation in research; the link between the PSP, society, and the labour market; internationalisation; and the improvement of the university environment, with reference to the improvement of infrastructure and the development of human capital.
+The strategic aims defined concern the following: the quality of the academic environment of the PSP; the continuous improvement of the academic activities of the University; the link between the PSP, society, and the labour market; excellence in research; and internationalisation.
 Moreover, the Goal Setting Strategy outlines specific indicators, present and future targets, actions to be taken to achieve the objectives, responsibilities and timelines.